If your question is not included in the RADAK FAQ, please drop us a line.

 If there is heavy contamination or material buildup due to a crucible overflow, please contact our technical staff at (360) 378 4137 for specific recommendations or repair work if necessary.

 Can I replace the heater coil myself?

 Yes.
 In the event that the tungsten heater filament should fail, you can purchase our heater replacement kit and follow the instructions here.
 To prolong the life of the heater filament, we recommend operating the furnace at pressures less than 5×10-6 Torr.
-Introduction of gases during deposition is possible, but may substantially shorten the life of the filament.
+The introduction of gases during deposition is possible, but may substantially shorten the life of the filament.

 Which type of thermocouple should I use?

 Type K thermocouples tend to be more robust than type C thermocouples, but are limited to a maximum of 1200°C. Type C thermocouples will operate up to 2300°C, but please remember that RADAK® furnaces are only warranted up to 1500°C. Another consideration is that certain automation products do not yet recognize the C-Type thermocouple standard.
 Be sure to choose the same thermocouple type as used in your vacuum feedthroughs, power controller(s), or other system components that interface with the furnace.